Iodine: what is it?

 Sources of iodine

-Including the following foods in your family’s diet each week will help to ensure that you and your children are getting enough iodine:
+If you include the following foods in your family’s diet each week, it’ll help to ensure that you and your children are getting enough iodine:

-- Packaged bread: note that organic bread, salt-free bread, unpackaged bread, and bread mixes for making bread at home might not contain iodine, so either check the food label or ask at the point of sale.
+- Packaged bread: bread fortified with iodine can usually give your family enough iodine.
+Note that organic bread, salt-free bread, unpackaged bread, and bread mixes for making bread at home might not contain iodine, so either check the food label or ask at the point of sale.

-- Eggs, vegetables, meat and dairy products: note that the amount of iodine in these foods varies.
+- Eggs and dairy products: note that the amount of iodine in these foods varies.

-Vegans might need to consider iodine supplements or iodine-rich vegan foods like fortified soy milks and seaweed.
+Vegans might also need to consider iodine supplements or iodine-rich vegan foods like fortified soy milks.